jer0dh/genesis-starter/README.md

   * Another great way of using bootstrap and genesis would be to use [this starter theme](https://github.com/salcode/bootstrap-genesis)

 ### Carousel - [Slick.js](https://github.com/kenwheeler/slick/)
+A highly customizable slider.
+It's a toss up between this slider and swiper.js slider.
   * install slick.js: `npm install slick-carousel --save`
   * copy `node_modules/slick-carousel/slick/slick.scss` to `theme_src/css/supporting` and add
   `@import "supporting/slick.scss` to `style.scss`